guillemdelgado/mcv-m5/README.md

 - [x] Data Augmentation.
 - [x] Data Preprossesing.
 - [x] Comparative of optimizers.
-### Weights
-The weights of the different models can be found [here](https://drive.google.com/open?id=1eoo47p8RaoioJT5NxVRFH5offR7vTjBO).
-As the size of weights files is huge there are just the most successful experiments for each dataset and network.
-However, if you feel there are missing the weights of an experiment you are interested in, just open an issue and we will update this Google Drive with your request ASAP.

 ## Object detection - Week 3 and 4
 ### Abstract
 For object detection we have considered two single-shot models: You Only Look Once (YOLO) with the smaller model, Tiny-YOLO, and Single-Shot Multibox Detector (SSD).
 All these models have been trained to detect a variety of traffic signs in the TT100K detection dataset and to detect pedestrians, cars and trucks in the Udacity dataset.
+Faster-RCNN was tried but it is not included due to difficulties to upgrade it to newest Keras version.
 ### Code
 The contributions done for these weeks are: